roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 cd ~
 ```
 * On Step 4, run the commands one by one.
-* Review the instructions on pinning a major version for production environments, but for our purposes the final command for installing the latest version will suffice (sudo apt-get install stackdriver-agent)
+* Review the instructions on pinning a major version for production environments, but for our purposes the final command for installing the latest version will suffice (sudo apt-get install stackdriver-agent).
-* You do not need to move on to optional tasks
+* You do not need to move on to optional tasks.

 Wait a minute and then go to Monitoring and see if you are getting CPU utilization from the agent now.

 ### Logging
 Go to **Logging** in the GUI.
 Select your project, **'GCE Project, XXXXX'**.
 You might expect a log entry for 'Example app listening at...' but you won't see it.
 Installing the Logging agent would give you more system logs, but you still wouldn't see console.log from Node.js.
 While this would work in managed services, for Compute Engine you would need to use an explicit logging client library.
-Generally you would use both the Logging agent and a logging library.
+Generally, you would use both the Logging agent and a logging library.

 Install the Logging agent by following [the official guide](https://cloud.google.com/logging/docs/agent/installation#agent-install-debian-ubuntu) for Debian.
 The steps are very similar to the steps to install the Monitoring agent, however, there is an extra configuration step.
 While either option will work, choose structured logging for better organization.

-Next install a logging library and connect it to Cloud Logging.
+Next, install a logging library and connect it to Cloud Logging.
 Follow the [official guide](https://cloud.google.com/logging/docs/setup/nodejs) for Node.js.
 After you have the NPM package installed and you have put the configuration code near the top of index.js, you can change your app.listen callback to use the new logger:
 ``` javascript
 app.listen(port, () => logger.info(`Example app listening at http://localhost:${port}`))
 ```